kevin-flaherty/ALMA-Disk-Code/README.md

 azav.py: A python function for generating an azimuthally average radial profile from an ALMA dataset

-rtheta.py: A python function to create a R vs theta map of an image. **Doesn't work**
+rtheta.py: A python function to create a R vs theta map of an image.

 uvfit_rings.py: An implementation of the Zhang et al. 2016 method for fitting an axisymmetric disk with an underlying intensity distribution that includes a series of rings.